 How does the methylphenidate work?

 Methylphenidate works by increasing the amount of a brain chemical called dopamine in certain parts of the brain.
 The parts that it works on are responsible for self-control and attention.
 Increasing the amount of dopamine in these areas of the brain stimulates them to work better.
 This then helps to focus your child's attention and improve concentration.
-The most common side-effects to look out for with methylphenidate are difficulty with sleep (insomnia), loss of appetite and weight loss.

 How quickly does methylphenidate work?